Please Select a Location

 The entertainment-experience sector has seemingly adapted well – with a ready-made audience of bored consumers eager for distraction.
 Secret Cinema3 is known for its sell-out immersive film events, where attendees can enjoy a screening in surroundings that use live music and props to reflect the setting of the film – in the case of the Star Wars event, lucky superfans got to mingle with actors dressed as stormtroopers.
-With normal business suspended due to the pandemic, the company has gone to great lengths to replicate at least some of the magic of its events in people’s homes with the launch of its Secret Sofa series.
-Every Friday, it streams a movie for fans to watch simultaneously – giving a feeling of togetherness whilst apart.
-In the run up to it, the company sends out character and costume ideas, activities, and suggestions for food and drink to enjoy whilst watching.
-Not to be outdone, the major movie studios have cut deals with streaming giants such as Apple, Amazon and Sky to carry movie-theater releases for rental at higher prices than the norm.
+When normal business was suspended due to the pandemic, the company went to great lengths to replicate at least some of the magic of its events in people’s homes with the launch of its Secret Sofa series.
+Every Friday, it streamed a movie for fans to watch simultaneously – giving a feeling of togetherness whilst apart.
+In the run up to it, the company sent out character and costume ideas, activities, and suggestions for food and drink to enjoy whilst watching.
+Not to be outdone, the major movie studios cut deals with streaming giants such as Apple, Amazon and Sky to carry movie-theater releases for rental at higher prices than the norm.

-If your taste is slightly more ‘high-brow’, there’s something for you too.
+If your taste is slightly more high-brow, there’s something for you too.
 London’s prestigious National Theatre4 has been releasing some of its recorded productions on YouTube through a new initiative, National Theatre at Home.
-The streamings have been attracting millions of viewers and, though they’re free to watch, many have voluntarily donated to the theater in support – something which executive director Lisa Burger says has been invaluable at this time: “Whilst the National Theatre continues to face a precarious financial future, we now feel able to make a payment to all artists involved, as we recognize a great many are also experiencing a particularly challenging time at this moment.”5
+The streamings have been attracting millions of viewers and, though they’re free to watch, many have voluntarily donated to the theater in support – something which executive director Lisa Burger says was invaluable at the time: “Whilst the National Theatre continued to face a precarious financial future, we felt able to make a payment to all artists involved, as we recognized a great many were also experiencing a particularly challenging time.”5

-So, the entertainment-experience sector has found its place online, giving people the escapism they so desperately desire during lockdown.
+So, the entertainment-experience sector found its place online, giving people the escapism they so desperately desire during lockdown.
 But what of those offline businesses that sell services which require more face-to-face interaction?
-How have they continued operating during lockdown?
+How did they continue operating during lockdown?

 UK-based psychotherapist Anna Westropp6 speaks to me – over Zoom, naturally – from her home study, which now serves as the hub of her business.
-It’s been a whirlwind few months for her since the lockdown was announced and her physical practice was forced to close its doors.
 To stay connected with clients, she began holding her sessions over video call, something she had never done before.
 “It was really difficult at the beginning because not seeing someone face-to-face cuts off my ability to read their body language, so I feel like I’m working a lot harder to sense how they’re doing and responding to what we’re talking about.”
 Some of her clients struggled with the new setup too: “I lost clients at the beginning because they signed up for therapy in a room – the privacy and separateness of the space from their usual daily life was important to them.
 Some clients didn’t feel comfortable [attending a video call] while other people were in their house – it’s difficult when you’ve had a session where you’ve been crying to then go back and join the house without people asking questions, or feeling unable to separate from the therapy session.”

 Yet, as time has gone on, Anna’s been able to find her groove with the online sessions and adapt to the 'new normal' of today.
 “Once I got to understand how to work with the new situation, it’s been good – I ensure my clients create space, go for a walk, or listen to music after a session to manage the transition and look after themselves.
 Plus, I’ve been able to reach my clients more flexibly and easily.”
 Likewise, her clients have discovered benefits too.
 “They can find it less intense and intimate.
 For those clients who feel anxious [attending face-to-face sessions], being in their own space has enabled them to go a little deeper and process more than they might usually do.”